kdrews34/color_run/README.md

-switch sound - sound that indicates the platform colors have been switched game theme - on loop sound per level, so when you get to the next level, new sound Collecting a color- sound to alter the player when they pick up a new color
+switch sound - sound that indicates the platform colors have been switched game theme - on loop sound per level, so when you get to the next level, new sound Collecting a color- sound to alter the player when they pick up a new color NPC sound - Sound for when the NPC talks to you

 textures:
-wall texture - general dark ominous wall texture floor texture - made to look like spikes so you know not to fall end platforms texture - differentiated from wall and floor to signify safe zones
+wall texture - general light dungeon ominous wall texture floor texture - made to look like spikes so you know not to fall end platforms texture - differentiated from wall and floor to signify safe zones